Call to Action: Are you concerned about the privacy of some of our most vulnerable children?

 Here’s a quick guide to help you discuss the issues whether you meet your MP in person, write to them or send an email.

 Post this link to Facebook or Twitter so your friends can help too. #labelslastalifetime

-Use WriteToThem.com to contact your MP, and (politely) tell them why this is important to you and your family, ask your MP if they will ask a question – why are my sensitive data being given away without my consent? – and tell them what you want to change.
-You might want to use something from our suggested text below:
+Use WriteToThem.com to contact your MP, and (politely) tell them why this is important to you and your family, ask your MP if they will ask a question – why are my sensitive data being given away for commercial re-use without my consent? – and tell them what you want to change.
+You might want to use something from our suggested text below.